 Losing loved ones is never easy, and our current situation makes grieving even more complicated.
-Jennifer Stern, LISW, reminds us that “there are no ‘shoulds’ when it comes to grief” and offers practical advice for how parents can meet teens where they are and be supportive as they work through their emotions.
+Jennifer Stern, LISW, reminds us that “there are no ‘shoulds’ when it comes to grief” and offers practical advice for how parents can meet teens where they are and support grieving teens as they work through their emotions.

-Q: As parents of teens, how do we help them through experiencing loss of life?
+Q: As parents of teens, how do we support them when someone they love dies?

 Stern: The most important thing to do is to provide space for them to grieve.
 People grieve and are comforted differently, so it helps to normalize the grief experience and practicing reflective listening.
 This means to replace “You must be so _____” statements with ones like “Tell me how you’re feeling,” “Let me know if there’s anything I can do for/with you,” “What would be supportive/comforting?” and “What do you need me to know?”